dustinpfister/blog_posts/_posts/lodash-chunk.md

 ## 1 - The basics of lodash chunk, and what to know before hand.

 This is a post on the \_.chunk method in lodash which is one of the many [lodash array methods](/2019/02/14/lodash_array/) that are intended to be used with arrays only rather than any collection or object in general.
-If you are new to javaScript and lodash this might not be a good starting point for you, as I assume that you have at least got you feet wet with javaScript before hand .
+If you are new to javaScript and lodash this might not be a good starting point for you, as I assume that you have at least [got your feet wet with javaScript](/2018/11/27/js-getting-started/) before hand.

 ### 1.1 - The basic idea of \_.chunk